 TB: Now I have to ask, when are we going to see you finally in Australia?
 I need to see ‘Edibles’, ‘Like This’, ‘Clovers’ and ‘Coming For You’ live.

 J: Look, it’s going to happen!
 I want to come to Australia so bad and there were plans for me to come but obviously everything is very different right now.
 So hopefully the world gets better and resumes soon so I can finally come to Australia and play some shows for you!

-‘Good To Know’ will be released on May 1
+‘Good To Know’ is out May 1